DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module3p1.md

 **Data Definition Language (DDL)**
 - Statements to define the database schema
 **Data Manipulation Language (DML)**
-- Statements to manipulate the Data
+- Statements to manipulate the
 **Data Control Language (DCL)**
 - Statements to specify transaction control, semantic integrity (triggers and assertions), authorization and management of privileges